 Effectiv is built to proactively complete initial fraud assessments during user onboarding and monitor future transactions for fraudulent behavior.
 In addition, it integrates data from multiple sources for deeper investigations, and it uses intelligent case management to detect and adapt to new fraud patterns.
 With this solution, fraud investigations, detection, and reporting are simplified.

 Effectiv prevents fraud by conducting automated fraud detection of the credentials and authenticity of new users as early as the onboarding process.
 In addition, the software provides out-of-the-box solutions to prevent fraud across the entire customer lifecycle and can be customized to meet the client’s specific needs.
 The best-in-class machine learning methods we use can quickly adapt to changing fraud trends without requiring client intervention.
-Visit effectiv.ai for more information or schedule a demo today.
+Visit effectiv.ai for more information.